gnicol/GitSwarm/perforce_swarm/doc-ce/administration/restart_gitlab.md

-# How to restart GitSwarm
+# How to restart $GitSwarm$

-Depending on how you installed GitSwarm, there are different methods to restart its service(s).
+Depending on how you installed $GitSwarm$, there are different methods to restart its service(s).

 If you want the TL;DR versions, jump to: